ikmb/exome-seq/docs/usage.md

 If you are at the IKMB, the following will work:

-`nextflow run ikmb/exome-seq --samples Samples.csv --assembly GRCh38 --kit xGen --email 'hello@gmail.com` --tools 'strelka,deepvariant,manta'
+`nextflow run ikmb/exome-seq --samples Samples.csv --assembly GRCh38 --kit xGen --email 'hello@gmail.com' --tools 'strelka,deepvariant,manta'`

 If you need to run a specific "release" of the pipeline, you can do: